 Having pet insurance can help you cope with unexpected vet bills for illness or injury.
-Find out how to activate your first four weeks' free cover from RSPCA Pet Insurance on page 4.

 Worms, fleas and ticks

 All cats get worms at some point in their life.
 If regular worming treatment isn't given, your cat can get ill and worms can also pose a small risk to your family's health.
 Ensure you clean away cat mess regularly and make sure your cat is given worming treatments regularly, as advised by your vet.